Generalized moonshine II: Borcherds products

 \subsection{Twisted modules - hypotheses}

-We will use a little theory from vertex algebras and their twisted modules, but in this paper, it suffices to forget most of the structure and treat them as vector spaces with a semisimple action of an operator $L_0$, whose eigenvalues produce a grading.
-The main player here is the monster vertex algebra $V^\natural$ which has a homogeneous action of the monster simple group $\MM$.
-Conway and Norton formulated the moonshine conjectures \cite{CN79}, essentially asserting that for each $g \in \MM$, the power series $T_g(\tau) := Tr(gq^{L_0-1}|V^\natural)$ describes a genus zero modular function.
-This was proved by Borcherds in \cite{B92}, using the construction of $V^\natural$ due to Frenkel, Lepowsky and Meurman \cite{FLM88}.
+We will use a little theory from vertex operator algebras and their twisted modules, but not in much depth.
+As we remarked earlier, twisted modules were introduced in \cite{FLM88}, and were essential in the construction of the monster vertex algebra $V^\natural$.
+While twisted modules have much subtle structure, we will only work with them explicitly in their capacity as vector spaces with a semisimple action of an operator $L_0$, whose eigenvalues produce a grading.
+We will describe actions of groups that respect some essential additional structure, namely an internal action of the Virasoro algebra (in which $L_0$ is a distinguished element acting semisimply), and such actions will be called conformal.
+Recall from before that the main player here is the monster vertex algebra $V^\natural$ endowed with a conformal action of the monster simple group $\MM$ with graded dimension $J(\tau)$ (as constructed and proved in \cite{FLM88}), and whose graded characters $T_g(\tau) := Tr(gq^{L_0-1}|V)$ are the Hauptmoduln listed by Conway and Norton \cite{CN79} (as proved by Borcherds \cite{B92}).

 Let $G = \langle g \rangle \cong \Z/N\Z$ be a cyclic group with a conformal action on $V^\natural$, such that $f_{(1)}(\tau) := T_g(\tau) = Tr(gq^{L_0}|V^\natural)$ is invariant under $\Gamma_0(N)$.
 For each $m|N$, we let $f_{(m)}(\tau) := T_{g^m}(\tau)$, which is invariant under $\Gamma_0(N/m)$.